Logo primary

 There has been so much going on – and ongoing – this summer, I’ve fallen way behind in recording it all.
 But having written about our earthen plaster recipes in July, it’s about time I posted what we’ve done with them so far.

-Posted over 10 years ago (2 comments)
+Posted about 11 years ago (2 comments)

 Solar water heater